ratedRA/Food-Delivery-System/README.md

 # result
 pick-up, drop coordinates, delivery partner name and total distance travelled.

-# Eculidean diatence has been used as a measure for finding the closest delivery partner.
+## Eculidean distance has been used as a measure for finding the closest delivery partner.

 API for getting all Restaurants - http://127.0.0.1:8000/api/v1/restaurants/